 Audio outputs are found on all types of electronic devices, including your TV and computer.
 These help to convert digital or analog signals into an audio format that can be heard by humans through speakers.

 Finding a pair of the best TV headphones for seniors can give you an opportunity to enjoy everyday pleasures like watching TV.
 You may not think that this will do much, but as you age, you realize that it's these simple adjustments that truly matter.
-From Bluetooth headphones to radiofrequency headsets; in-ear headphones to on-ear headphones, there is a pair out there which can enhance your quality of life even in a minor way.
+From Bluetooth headphones to radiofrequency headsets; in-ear headphones, to on-ear headphones, there is a pair out there that can enhance your quality of life even in a minor way.